Branko Ćopić: Personal life

 Ćopić met his future wife Bogdanka Ilić, nicknamed Cica, in 1945.
 Bogdanka Ćopić later became a pediatrician and the two were married in 1950 and remained together until his death.
 The final ten years of Ćopić's life they spent in the building across the Beograđanka tower in downtown Belgrade.

 Ćopić was an avid reader, a painting lover and praised film and theatre, even penning several screenplays.
 He liked Italian neorealism, movies like The Secret Life of Walter Mitty, The Wages of Fear and Disney's animated movies.
-He admired Miguel de Cervantes, Maxim Gorky, Miloš Crnjanski, Ivan Cankar, Miroslav Krleža, Isidora Sekulić, Oskar Davičo, Mihailo Lalić and called himself Lički Bosanac ("Lika's Bosnian"). Ćopić said that the loneliness is hard and that life is short so it should be spent in love, concord and understanding.
+He admired Miguel de Cervantes, Maxim Gorky, Miloš Crnjanski, Ivan Cankar, Miroslav Krleža, Isidora Sekulić, Oskar Davičo, and Mihailo Lalić and called himself Lički Bosanac ("Lika's Bosnian"). Ćopić said that loneliness is hard and that life is short so it should be spent in love, concord, and understanding.